derickson/gen-ai-search-studygroup/class/week03/README.md

 ```

-Next we'll change how we render results so that the facets are to the left of the results list by using columns:
+Next, we'll change how we render results so that the facets are to the left of the results list by using columns:

 ```python
     f"Results {result_count} of {hit_count}"